8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Do you need to lose all of your teeth to get dentures?

 We may sometimes need to remove a patient’s teeth due to severe decay or damage and replace them with full dentures.
 However, dentures can also benefit you if you have rows of teeth missing but have some natural teeth remaining.
-You can benefit from partial dentures if you are missing multiple teeth.
+You can benefit from partial dentures if you’re missing multiple teeth.

 Should I repair or replace my old dentures?